LemonBreezes/exwmsw/README.md

 (exwm-input-set-key (kbd "s-x") #'exwmsw-delete-workspace-on-current-screen)
 ```

-You can also advise functions to create workspaces and delete workspaces automatically:
+Lastly, you can advise functions to create workspaces and delete workspaces automatically:
 ```elisp
 (exwmsw-advise-screen-session #'mu4e #'mu4e-quit)
 ```

-You can undo an advice as follows:
+You can undo an advice as well:

 ```elisp
 (exwmsw-unadvise-screen-session #'mu4e #'mu4e-quit)